praneethbyna/praneethbyna/README.md

 - 🌱 I’m currently learning **the basics of LLMs and the ecosystem around this area, getting comfortable with it.**

-- 👯 I’m looking to collaborate on **interesting projects that involves**
+- 👯 I’m looking to collaborate on **interesting projects that not only involves new technologies but also priotizes the effective use of algorithms.
+I take so much pride in how as a human we evolve over the years.
+So, I also like discussing about the new innovations in the tech.

 - 💬 Ask me about **backend development, system design**